Infinidat/infi.app_repo/README.md

 	bin/app_repo dump defaults --development > config.json

-* Change the remote targrt in `config.json`
+* Change the remote target in `config.json`
 * Start the services

 	redis-server &
 	bin/app_repo -f config.json webserver start &
 	bin/app_repo -f config.json worker start &

-On other platforms that Ubuntu, the webserver should be functioning.
+On platforms other than Ubuntu, the webserver should be functioning.

-On Ubuntu, everything should be ok
+On Ubuntu, everything should be ok.

 Pulling packages
 =================